If you are a YouTuber, an aspiring Filmmaker, or You just want to make videos of your Dog, you need software that can help you get started.

 We all have used it in the early 2000s, it offered decent features to make decent home movies.

-Support has ended for Windows Movie Maker as it has been discontinued, but you can still download from non-Microsoft websites and install on your PC.
+Support has ended for Windows Movie Maker as it has been discontinued, but you can still download from non-Microsoft websites and install it on your PC.

 This one comes free for Mac users.
 But the word free does not make it a basic software.